 Ultimately, you’ll want to choose a General Assembly bootcamp that will lead to the career advancements you’re hoping for.
 That’s what makes it a smart investment.

 You’ll also want to decide how long and intensive of a course you need.

-Courses from General Assembly range from five weeks to 12, depending on the material covered.
+Courses from General Assembly range from one week to 12, depending on the material covered.
 There are also options for part-time courses that allow for greater flexibility, or full-time courses for immersive learning.

 Consider how you’ll best learn and stay committed to the course.
-If you prefer structured, in-person courses, General Assembly offers classes at 11 campuses in the following U.S. cities:
+If you prefer structured, in-person courses, General Assembly classes are offered at 21 campuses in the following U.S. cities: